apereo/cas/docs/cas-server-documentation/integration/Attribute-Resolution-Couchbase.md

 The following configuration describes how to fetch and retrieve attributes from Couchbase attribute repositories.

-{% include casproperties.html properties="cas.authn.attribute-repository.couchbase" %}
+{% include_cached casproperties.html properties="cas.authn.attribute-repository.couchbase" %}